FastChem 2: An improved computer program to determine the gas-phase chemical equilibrium composition for arbitrary element distributions: Results and Discussion

 \subsubsection{Chemical composition based on the evaporated DMM}

-As a third example with neither hydrogen nor helium, we calculate the CE composition of an evaporated DMM (Depleted MORB (mid-ocean ridge basalt) Mantle) using an atmospheric pressure-temperature-structure.
+As a third example with neither hydrogen nor helium, we calculate the CE gas-phase composition of an evaporated \textbf{D}epleted \textbf{\underline{M}}id-\underline{O}cean \underline{R}idge \underline{B}asalt (MORB) \textbf{M}antle (DMM) using an atmospheric pressure-temperature structure.
 Therefore, the temperature is held constant at $T=2000\,\mathrm{K}$ and the total gas pressure $p_\mathrm{g}$ is varied between $10^{-1}\,\mathrm{bar}$ and $10^{-8}\,\mathrm{bar}$.
 These conditions are comparable to those of a volatile-free atmosphere (see for example \citet{Sch09} and the related discussion of \citet{Mig11}).
 Based on the chemical composition of the DMM's major elements \citep{Wor05}, we calculate the relative element abundances shown in Table~\ref{tab:abundancesmantle}.

 Note, that no hydrogen is present, so this scenario can not be treated with \texttt{FastChem 1}.
 The total number of species composed of the 14 elements listed in Table~\ref{tab:abundancesmantle} is 80.